Central African Republic Country Report

-The spread of militia violence has heightened the risk of civil war.
-Northern, northwestern, central, eastern, and southeastern parts of the country are most affected and despite additional peacekeepers, the UN mission MINUSCA is increasingly hard-pushed to contain the conflict.
+The spread of militia violence heightens the risk of civil war and the UN mission MINUSCA is increasingly hard pushed to contain the conflict.
 Risks of grenade and gun attacks against UN convoys and NGO workers are escalating, with Kaga Bandoro, Batangafo, Bria, Bambari, and Bangassou particular hotspots.
 In Bangui, patrols face particular risks in the PK5 neighbourhood, although M'poko airport is now more secure.
 Russia is training CAR's armed forces, although they are unlikely to be effective in at least the six-month outlook, and the peace process is complicated by parallel initiatives.
 Interstate war is unlikely.